Abbreviations : Report Help

 Ophiovirus virion morphology resembles that of viruses in the genus Tenuivirus, family Phenuiviridae, and the internal nucleocapsid component resembles that of members of the family Tospoviridae.
 Unlike tenuiviruses, ophioviruses do not infect plants in the Gramineae, and unlike members of the family Tospoviridae, there is no evidence of enveloped virions.
 Moreover, ophioviruses do not have the conserved identical nucleotides at the genomic RNA termini that are typical of these two families.
 MLBVV appears to have a terminal “corkscrew”-like conformation similar to that in viruses in the Orthomyxoviridae.
 RdRP aa sequences show ophioviruses to be similar to members of the families Paramyxoviridae, Pneumoviridae, Rhabdoviridae, Bornaviridae and Filoviridae (Figure 4.Aspiviridae).
 The RdRP also contains the SDD amino acid sequence in motif C, a signature for segmented negative-stranded RNA viruses (families Orthomyxoviridae, Arenaviridae and order Bunyavirales).
 However, phylogenetic reconstructions using sequences of the core module of RdRPs of representative negative-stranded RNA viruses reinforce the phylogenetic relatedness of the aspiviruses and suggest their separation as a monophyletic group (Figure 4.Aspiviridae).

 Figure 4.Aspiviridae.
 Phylogenetic analysis of members of the family Aspiviridae and other negative-stranded RNA viruses based on the amino acid sequences of their conserved RdRP core modules.
 (Top) unrooted and (Bottom) midpoint rooted trees were generated by the neighbor-joining method and bootstrap values (indicated for each branch node when >50%) were estimated using 100 replicates.
+This phylogenetic tree and corresponding sequence alignment are available to download from the Resources page.

 There are two reports regarding aspivirus-like isolates.
 In one study, RdRP sequences corresponding to 3 negative-stranded RNA viruses (Rhizoctonia solani negative-stranded RNA viruses 1 to 3, RsNSRV-1, -2, and -3 ) were found in the transcriptome of Rhizoctonia solani (Marzano et al., 2016) .
 The predicted amino acid sequences of RsNSRV-1, -2, and -3 were similar to those of the RdRP encoded by the RNA1 of LRNV and other members of the family Aspiviridae.
 The second report describes the detection of an RdRP sequence (Fusarium poae negative-stranded RNA virus (FpNSV) 1) in metagenomic data from Fusarium poae with 23% identity to the RdRP of MLBVV (Osaki et al., 2016).
 Further characterization, including particle morphology, will be required in order to define if these (putative) aspivirus-like viruses belong to the family Aspiviridae; if so they are unlikely to belong to the genus Ophiovirus.